hoybrett99/hoybrett99/README.md

 ![MasterHead](https://github.com/AnalysisWithBrett/AnalysisWithBrett/blob/main/github-header-image.png?raw=true)
 <h1 align="center">Hi 👋, I'm Brett Hoy</h1>
-<h3 align="center">An Entry-Level Data Analyst with a huge passion for machine learning</h3>
+<h3 align="center">An Entry-Level Data Analyst with a huge passion for data science</h3>
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/8619169/screenshots/16116886/media/a63d64bcccad878cb9dfdb9a9f6b6416.gif">

-- 🔭 I’m currently participating in a Data Science bootcamp to **expand my skillset in python**
+- 🔭 I’m currently volunteering as a data analyst for Omdena to work on their project "Housing Affordability Analysis in the Greater Parisian Region".

-- I am also currently working on a project from Kaggle **which is to uncover Titanic's missing data**
+- I am also currently working on a Web Scraping project **using RSelenium**

 - 🌱 I’m currently learning **Supervised learning from the book "Introduction to Statistical Learning with Applications in R"  and "Forecasting: Principles & Practice"**